-Paraquat Lawsuits Related to Parkinson’s Disease
+Paraquat Lawsuit For Parkinson’s Disease

 Paraquat is the active ingredient of the herbicide Gramoxone.
-Paraquat was first approved for use in 1961 and has been used as a herbicide.
+Paraquat was first approved in 1961 and has been used as a herbicide.

 Now, Syngenta is owned by ChemChina, which paid $43 billion for the company back in 2015.
-ChemChina would assume all the liabilities when it made the deal, including the legal responsibility for Paraquat exposure.
+As a result, ChemChina would assume all the liabilities when it made the deal in place of the other Paraquat defendants, including the legal responsibility for Paraquat exposure.

 How Paraquat Dichloride Works